If someone asked you what compounds are in the cannabis plant, what would you say?

 Aside from CBD and THC, cannabis features hundreds of different compounds.
 Learning more about the plant’s chemical makeup will help you better understand its effects.

-This guide has attempted to shed light on terpinolene, one of these less popular compounds.
+This guide has attempted to shed light on terpinolene, one of the less popular terpenes.
 Despite it being present in small amounts, it plays a crucial role in every strain it’s in.
 It affects taste, smell, and therapeutic benefits.

 If you want to feel the compound’s full effects, we recommend trying high-terpinolene strains.
 You’ll appreciate how this overlooked chemical is actually a major player when it comes to cannabis!